 Greetings

-Checking the readiness of students for the lesson.
+Checking students' readiness for the lesson.

-Greet the teachers.
+Greetings from the teachers.

 Check workplace